QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

-In strong field QCD, this corresponds to an expansion in $\alpha_S \equiv g^2/(4\pi)$, where the leading order contribution includes the full classical statistical theory of gluons as described in Sec.~\ref{sec:Glasma}.
-The next-to-leading order contributions take into account the back-reaction of the quarks onto the gluons, and encodes important quantum effects such as anomalies.
-The non-equilibrium time evolution of gluons with dynamical quarks has been studied numerically on the lattice in Refs.~\cite{Gelis:2005pb,Gelfand:2016prm,Tanji:2017xiw}.
+In strong field QCD, this corresponds to an expansion in $\alpha_S \equiv g^2/(4\pi)$, where the leading order contribution includes the full classical-statistical theory of gluons described in Sec.~\ref{sec:Glasma}.
+The next-to-leading order contributions take into account the back-reaction of the quarks onto the gluons and encode important quantum effects such as anomalies.
+The non-equilibrium time evolution of gluons with dynamical quarks was been studied numerically on the lattice in Refs.~\cite{Gelis:2005pb,Gelfand:2016prm,Tanji:2017xiw}.

-Such an expansion around the full classical statistical field theory breaks down on the time scale $Q_S \tau \sim \alpha_{S}^{-3/2}$~\cite{Baier:2000sb,Berges:2013eia}, where typical gluon occupancies become of order unity.
-To continue further and capture the late-time evolution towards local thermal equilibrium, one employs a resummed perturbative description of quantum field theory in an on-shell approximation.
-This also underlies the effective kinetic theory we will discuss in Sec.~\ref{sec:kinetictheory}.
+Such an expansion around the full classical-statistical field theory breaks down on the time scale $Q_S \tau \sim \alpha_{S}^{-3/2}$~\cite{Baier:2000sb,Berges:2013eia}, where typical gluon occupancies become of the order of unity.
+To continue further and capture the late-time evolution toward local thermal equilibrium, one employs a resummed perturbative description of quantum field theory in an on-shell approximation.
+This also underlies the effective kinetic theory that we will discuss in Sec.~\ref{sec:kinetictheory}.

-The range of validity of both approximation schemes, the expansion around the classical statistical theory at early times, as well as effective kinetic theory employed at late times with their common overlap at intermediate times~\cite{Mueller:2002gd,Jeon:2004dh}, can be efficiently discussed using the two-particle irreducible (2PI) quantum effective action~\cite{Baym:1962sx,Cornwall:1974vz} on the closed time path~\cite{Calzetta:1986cq,Berges:2004yj}.
+The range of validity of both approximation schemes, the expansion around the classical-statistical theory at early times and effective kinetic theory employed at late times with their common overlap at intermediate times~\cite{Mueller:2002gd,Jeon:2004dh}, can be efficiently discussed using the two-particle irreducible (2PI) quantum effective action~\cite{Baym:1962sx,Cornwall:1974vz} on the closed time path~\cite{Calzetta:1986cq,Berges:2004yj}.